portosatos/ASD-project/README.md

 Teamwork
 This project was a collaborative effort.
 Below is a summary of contributions:

-Nurlan:
+Nurlan: My task was to implement methods such as MarkTaskAsCompleted, EditTaskDescription and ClearAllTasks, where in all methods all tasks are removed from the stack and certain processes are performed.
+During the work, all additions and changes were commented for the readability of the code.
-Aibike:
+Aibike: I have initialized class Task and class ToDoList.
+In class ToDoList I added methods: AddTask, RemoveTask, PrintAllTasks.
+The class Task did not have any special difficulties as with the class ToDoList.
+The most difficult thing was to understand how to implement the RemoveTask method.
+Also, I created a new branch in Git.
+It was hard to figure out at first, but with practice it became much easier
 Emir: I did not do the hardest part, which is to output completed tasks and also pending tasks. it was not hard because I looped through the tasks and just printed them. also I made a new class Program which is needed to see how our cloud sheet works.
+I've also been working with github.

 Version control and collaboration were managed using Git.
 Regular commits, branching, and detailed commit messages were used to track progress and ensure smooth teamwork.